City Assembly House: City Assembly

 In 1791, the City Assembly, the governing body of Dublin Corporation, began to hold its meetings at the property as The Tholsel on Skinners Row, where it had previously convened, had become dilapidated and structurally unsound.
 At that point ownership of the building was held by Richard Cranfield who took over paying interest on the bonds which had been issued for its construction.

-In 1809, the corporation took the building on a 100-year lease with extensive refurbishment works taking place in 1810.
+In 1809, after the death of Richard Cranfield, the corporation took the building on a 100-year lease with extensive refurbishment works taking place in 1810.
 Notable craftspeople involved included the carpenter Benjamin Eaton, plasterer Charles Thorp, bricklayer William Fell and the stonecutter and architect Frederick Darley.

 For a short period after the demolition of the Tholsel and erection of the dedicated Merchants' Hall, the building was occupied also by the Merchant's Guild between 1809 and 1824.

 In 1852, the corporation moved to the Royal Exchange on Dame Street.
 At that point the Dublin Court of Conscience moved upstairs to the octagonal room where it remained until it was abolished following the introduction of the Courts of Justice Act 1924.
 The space below was then used as a station for the Dublin Fire Brigade, which was its infancy at that time and is shown as such on an 1864 OS map.